roddhjav/pass-import/CONTRIBUTING.md

             'url': 'url', 'comments': 'comments', 'group': 'group'}
 ```

-3. Add a file named `tests/exporteddb/mymanager`. **No Contribution will be
+3. Add a file named `tests/exporteddb/mymanager[.csv,.xml]`. **No Contribution
-accepted without this file.** This file must contain the exported data from
+will be accepted without this file.** This file must contain the exported data
-*your manager*.
+from *your manager*.
 It has to be the exact export of the main test password
 repository.
-This test data can be found in the file `tests/exporteddb/.template.csv`.
+This test data can be found in the `tests/exporteddb/.template.csv`.

 4. Check the tests success, the coverage does not decrease and the code health.